goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 **Feedback:**
 Feedback:
 1. Comment and Suggestions:
-  - Comment: It is clear from this chart that the fraction of blue chip firms which outperform the SSE index is in general higher than the non blue chip firms.
+  - Comment: It is clear from this chart that the fraction of blue chip firms which outperform the SSE index is higher than those non blue chip firms on average.
   - Suggestions: In the future, you may want to include addtional charts to give audience more information, such as the relationship between the market capitalization, and the extent to which the stocks outperform the SSE Index.